Diamond Cut – Basics

 If you take one thing away from us, make it what’s on this page.

-15 minutes spent reading the information below could be the best time spent in all of your diamond research.
+15 minutes spent on the information below could be the most important in all of your diamond research.
 Consider a bookmark.
-Unlike color and clarity, where high grades are rare, more than 60% of round brilliants receive the “Excellent” cut grade, despite having visible quality differences.
+Unlike color and clarity, where high grades are strict and rare, more than 60% of round brilliants receive the “Excellent” cut grade, despite having visible quality differences.

 Before going on: Check out the PriceScope Diamond Buying Guide

 These pages may reference products from companies that help to support PriceScope.

 - Diamond cut: The Wild West of Cs

 - Let’s get practical: How much do you want to know?